bernat-gc/checkout/README.md

 ## Further improvements
 There a lot of aspect that are important for an API but has not been implemented.
 - Logging: Although monolog has been installed, no log messages have included in the logic.
 I considered that other aspect were more rellevant for the goal of this test.
 - Authentication: The API has no authentication nor a user entity defined.
 It only has the user_id field in Carts.
 If I has to implement it, I will use JWTs for it, with the user_id and roles in them.
-This will allow to control who can see, modified or order the Carts (only the owner or a high rol user).
+This will allow to control who can see, modify or order the Carts (only the owner or a high rol user).
 - Broadcasting service: the symfony messenger component it has been configured only for command and query buses, and no event bus has been used.
 There can be configured a synchronous and an asynchronous buses, to allow other services as well as this one to consume events and react in consequence.
 - Testing: it has been included only basic unit and acceptance tests.
 Functional and integration tests can be included, as well as increment the coverage of the existing ones.